-If you’re looking to engage people across your business, check you’re focused on the right things and strengthen health and safety within your culture, then a SafePlus onsite assessment is for you.
+If you’re looking to engage people across your business, check you’re focused on the right things and strengthen health and safety in your work culture, then a SafePlus onsite assessment is for you.

 What does an onsite assessment involve?

 A SafePlus onsite assessment looks at how well your business is performing in health and safety leadership, worker engagement and risk management.

 An independent SafePlus assessor will visit your business to take an in depth look, or deep dive into three of your critical health and safety risks.

 - review your health and safety plans

 - talk to people from all levels of your business to understand how things are done

 - look at how the beliefs, attitudes and relationships of people influence how you make decisions.

 At the end of the assessment, you’ll get a detailed report of what is working well, and tailored guidance and advice on where you can improve.
 The report also includes feedback for each of the 10 performance requirements and how well you’re managing each of the critical risks.